Silvestre08/Microservices/Messaging/README.md

 2. Complexity in monitoring, troubleshooting, etc.
 3. Harder to maintain infrastructrue.
 The infrastructure needs to be thought out for high availability.
 4. Message ordering is challeging.
 Some systems can guarantee that at queue level, but on the overall system level can be very complex.
 5. Message deduplication.
-Duplication of messages can occur due to network failures and retries, etc. So this requires idempotency implementation of the messaging system.
+Duplication of messages can occur due to network failures and retries, etc. So this requires idempotency implementation of message handling.
 6. Message delivery guarantees (only once, at least once, etc)
 7. Vendor lock in.
 Can be hard to switch messaging system in the future if we tightly couple the implementation details to any particular message broker.
 Use abstractions like mass transit can be good, that allow us to switch brokers.